 Last week we had our final Te Papa Tupu Workshop in Wellington.
-We kicked off with Huia Executive Director Eboni Waitare inviting us to reflect on our journey with the program, before meeting with our mentors: James George, Jacquie McRae, Simon Minto, Whiti Hereaka.
-That session was followed by informative and stimulating workshops: Point of View with Paula Morris, Story Arc with Simon Minto, Marketing and Personal Branding with Waimatua Morris, and Publishing with Robyn Bargh.
-We finished up by sharing thoughts on where we see ourselves going with our work, before heading off to drinks and nibbles with Creative NZ, Te Puni Kōkiri and Huia Publishers staff, and finally dinner and cocktails at The Library – an aptly named and decorated watering hole for book nerds like us.
-It was a full day, and I believe we all left with full hearts… yes, I am a giant cornball.
+We kicked off with HUIA Executive Director Eboni Waitare inviting us to reflect on our journey with the programme, before meeting with our mentors: James George, Jacquie McRae, Simon Minto and Whiti Hereaka.
+That session was followed by informative and stimulating workshops: point of view with Paula Morris, story arc with Simon Minto, marketing and personal branding with Waimatua Morris and publishing with Robyn Bargh.
+We finished up by sharing thoughts on where we see ourselves going with our work, before heading off to drinks and nibbles with Creative New Zealand, Te Puni Kōkiri and Huia Publishers’ staff, and finally dinner and cocktails at The Library – an aptly named and decorated watering hole for book nerds like us.
+It was a full day, and I believe we all left with full hearts … yes, I am a giant cornball.
 I admit it.

 At the mentor meeting, James George asked me what was going on, as I’d said I was in a bit of a slump.
 I explained that I was having difficulty with creating more of a narrative spine in some of my stories.
 I was feeling blocked, and I wasn’t sure why.
 As always, he cut to the heart of things very quickly: